viames/pair_boilerplate/README.md

 With the addition of a few files more, here provided as sample, and an initial database structure, your web project will be up and running in a breeze.

 ### Features
-This basic project manages users authentication, creates new custom ActiveRecord classes and [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) modules starting from a DB table by a magic module named `developer`, all thru a friendly route logic.
+This basic project manages users authentication, creates new custom ActiveRecord classes and [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) modules starting from a DB table by a magic module named `crafter`, all thru a friendly route logic.
 Also it acts as REST API server with oAuth2 authentication support.

 ## System Setup